 ???
 (12) The use of this method is not clear for biologists.

 (13) The julia "solve" method is actually not inbuilt, but part of the DifferentialEquations.jl library (line 381)

+Thanks for pointing this out.
+We have added a reference to the paper where this package was introduced.